Rocket Italian Review (2023): I Tested The Course Thoroughly

 If you find the English discussion too distracting then you also have the option of only listening to the Italian dialogues too.

-Additional features that are part of the Rocket Italian package
+Additional features that are part of the Italian courses

-There are 3 useful additions to the Rocket Italian course content worth mentioning here.
+For this Rocket Italian review, there are 3 useful additions to the course content worth mentioning here.

 There’s a great little extrinsic motivator built into the course that enables you to compete with other members and aim for ‘study streaks’.

 As you complete lessons and modules, as well as other course tasks, you receive points which move you up the ladder.
-You get awarded titles (similar to Duolingo) for reaching certain levels.
+You get awarded titles (similar to Duolingo or Babbel) for reaching certain levels.

 This is a handy way to stay motivated and to help encourage you to keep coming back.